 The Clinical Research Network (CRN) actively encourages all doctors to take part in clinical research.

 There are many opportunities for research and teaching.
 Most medical ophthalmologists consider teaching medical students, trainee specialists and other professionals such as orthoptists and nurses as an integral and enjoyable part of their job.
-There are research opportunities both laboratory-based and clinical, in many places with exciting advances for example in genetic therapies and artificial vision.
+There are research opportunities both laboratory-based and clinical, in many places with exciting advances for example treatment of autoimmune disease, genetic therapies and artificial vision.

 - Job market and vacancies Expand / Collapse